moon3disaniceplace/compiler/README.md

 printsemantic is designed to print the scopes

-if you enter input file that isnt allowed it will tell you where the error is (for semantic errors you must run printsemantic)

-designed for linux interface but i think should work in windows as well
+if you enter input file that isnt allowed it will tell you where the error is (for semantic errors you must run printsemantic) its still isnt fully like cpp, if you want output its with printi(int) or print(string) for now designed for linux interface but i think should work in windows as well